microchip-pic-avr-examples/attiny1627-curiosity-nano-pga-demo-mplab-mcc/README.md

 **Note: VDD on the Curiosity Nano is 3.3V by default.**

 One downside of this approach is that the program is sensitive to interrupts.
 As an example, moving to interrupt driven UART would trigger the program to run early, causing the output to duplicate infinitely.
 One workaround would be to set (and clear) a software flag that is triggered from the ADC's interrupt.

+## Sources of Error

+The nominal voltage of DACREF is 100mV.
+In figure 2, the error of the measurement increases as the gain goes up.
+This is primarily from 2 sources - offset error and gain error.

+- Offset error is a static level shift that appears on the input.
+This offset is affected by the gain of the PGA.

+- Gain error is the deviation from the expected gain value, EX: the expected gain of 16x is actually 15.9x.
+As the gain increases, the accuracy of the gain goes down.

 ## Changing VDD on the Curiosity Nano